tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 Let the group of peers who know the key be `A`, `B`, and `C`.
 The attack proceeds as follows.
 1. `A` sends a `ClientHello` to `B`, without including a key share
-2. The handshake is completed as expected
+2. The handshake completes as expected

 This attack violates the secrecy of session keys property, because even an honest but curious `C` can decrypt the session between `A` and `B`.
 This attack also violates forward secrecy, because a future compromise of `C` reveals the